potatoeggy/eifueo/docs/sph3u7.md

 ### Metric prefixes

 Every SI unit can be expanded with metric prefixes.
+Note that the difference between many of these prefixes is $10^3$.

 !!! example
     milli + metre = millimetre ($10^{-3}$) m